 Teaching content is tailored to challenge and improve each learner's existing skills and knowledge.
 Learners are continually assessed to establish the level they are working at and to stretch them.

 Create then play

-Our clubs are not simply an opportunity to play games, students must create their own and in only some of the sessions are they permitted to play games others have created.
+Our activities are not simply an opportunity to play games, students must create their own and in only some of our sessions are they permitted to play games others have created.

 This activity is suitable for any 8-12 year old child who has some experience of Scratch or has a keen interest in learning coding.
 Is your child ready?